xiaowei20152012/app-theme-helper/README.md

 6. `bg_text_secondary` - sets the background to the secondary text color.
 7. `bg_text_secondary_inverse` - sets the background to the inverse secondary text color.

-#### Text Colors

-You can only change the text color of a view that extends `TextView`, which includes `Button`'s.

-1. `text_primary_color` - sets the text color to the primary color.
-2. `text_primary_color_dark` - sets the text color to the primary dark color.
-3. `text_accent_color` - sets the text color to the accent color.
-4. `text_primary` - sets the text color to the primary text color.
-5. `text_primary_inverse` - sets the text color to the inverse primary text color.
-6. `text_secondary` - sets the text color to the secondary text color.
-7. `text_secondary_inverse` - sets the text color to the inverse secondary text color.

-#### Text Link Colors

-This should only really be needed on `TextView'`s, it changes the color of links when TextViews are linkable.

-1. `text_link_primary_color` - sets the link text color to the primary color.
-2. `text_link_primary_color_dark` - sets the link text color to the primary dark color.
-3. `text_link_accent_color` - sets the link text color to the accent color.
-4. `text_link_primary` - sets the link text color to the primary text color.
-5. `text_link_primary_inverse` - sets the link text color to the inverse primary text color.
-6. `text_link_secondary` - sets the link text color to the secondary text color.
-7. `text_link_secondary_inverse` - sets the link text color to the inverse secondary text color.

-#### Text Shadow Colors

-This can be used on `TextView'`s, it changes the `shadowColor` value.

-1. `text_shadow_primary_color` - sets the link text color to the primary color.
-2. `text_shadow_primary_color_dark` - sets the link text color to the primary dark color.
-3. `text_shadow_accent_color` - sets the link text color to the accent color.
-4. `text_shadow_primary` - sets the link text color to the primary text color.
-5. `text_shadow_primary_inverse` - sets the link text color to the inverse primary text color.
-6. `text_shadow_secondary` - sets the link text color to the secondary text color.
-7. `text_shadow_secondary_inverse` - sets the link text color to the inverse secondary text color.

 #### Tint Colors

 You can tint `CheckBox`'s, `RadioButton`'s, `ProgressBar`'s, `EditText`'s, `SeekBar`'s, and `ImageView`'s.